ppcamp/ppcamp.github.io/src/content/post/covid19-itabira.md

             return similar(x,word,0.7)
     return int(len(list( filter(getValue, df.loc[l, col]) )))
 ```

+To manipulate even more the data, we use a [numpy](https://numpy.org/doc/stable/reference/generated/numpy.array.html) array, which allow us to make bitwise operations in the vector.

 ```python
 # To be clear in variable manipulation, every var in this section will have